bobbybwoy/TSCalculator/README.md

 # TSCalculator

-This is an example project as part of the TechSwitch pre-reading exercises.
+This project as part of the TechSwitch pre-reading exercises.